Multi-view Correlation-aware Network Traffic Detection on Flow Hypergraph: Introduction

-{Early detection methods typically focus on explicit elements such as packet size~\cite{lang2003synthetic}, packet timestamp~\cite{paxson1994empirically}, and port number~\cite{zhang2014robust}.
-These methods involve manually designing features and training machine learning (ML) models to extract and classify traffic characteristics~\cite{nguyen2008survey,kotpalliwar2015classification,kokila2014ddos}.
-However, as network activities have become increasingly frequent and diverse, effectively processing and identifying large volumes of unstructured traffic data has become more challenging.
-ML-based methods heavily rely on feature engineering, which is not only time-consuming and labor-intensive, but also struggles to adapt to the rapid changes in cyberspace situation.
-This issue is particularly pronounced in scenarios involving complex cyber-attacks and encrypted communications, where detection efficiency and accuracy are severely limited.
 The emergence of deep learning (DL) techniques has provided new perspectives for network traffic analysis~\cite{kwon2019survey,liu2019machine}.
 Deep neural networks possess the ability to automatically acquire implicit features from traffic data, thereby significantly enhancing the accuracy and efficiency of traffic detection.
-Nevertheless, current DL-based approaches also exhibit certain limitations: 1) \textbf{Limited characterization of individual traffic features.} Existing models typically focus on single aspects when extracting traffic features, such as statistical properties, temporal features, and packet interaction characteristics, neglecting multi-view characterization of network traffic; 2) \textbf{Insufficient exploration of inter-traffic relationships.} Most existing methods analyze network traffic characteristics from an isolated perspective, overlooking the fact that network behavior may be continuous, thereby failing to capture the implicit correlations and dependencies between traffic; 3) \textbf{Poor generalization to different network scenarios.} Existing methods for detecting network traffic typically rely on training data from specific scenarios and often focus on a certain type of traffic (e.g., malicious traffic or encrypted traffic).
+For example, GraphDDoS~\cite{li2022graphddos} and GraphDApp~\cite{shen2021accurate} model network traffic as Traffic Interaction Graphs (TIGs), where packets are represented as nodes and packet direction and length serve as edge attributes.
+These approaches leverage graph neural networks (GNNs) to classify TIGs for traffic analysis.
+Other works, such as SmartDetector~\cite{shen2025robust}, characterize individual packet features by constructing a semantic attribute matrix.
+Additionally, methods like ATVITSC~\cite{liu2024atvitsc} and FS-MTC~\cite{zhang2024enhanced} model network traffic as grayscale images and apply convolutional neural networks (CNNs) to extract features from these representations for malicious traffic detection.
+Nevertheless, these DL-based approaches also exhibit certain limitations: 1) \textbf{Limited characterization of individual traffic features.} Existing models typically focus on single aspects when extracting traffic features, such as statistical properties, temporal features, and packet interaction characteristics, neglecting multi-view characterization of network traffic; 2) \textbf{Insufficient exploration of inter-traffic relationships.} Most existing methods analyze network traffic characteristics from an isolated perspective, overlooking the fact that network behavior may be continuous, thereby failing to capture the implicit correlations and dependencies between traffic; 3) \textbf{Poor generalization to different network scenarios.} Current network traffic detection methods are often trained using data from specific scenarios, making them less adaptable to complex public networks containing mixed encrypted and unencrypted traffic.
 Moreover, due to the inherent imbalance in the distribution of traffic categories (e.g., malicious traffic being less frequent than normal traffic), these models demonstrate limited generalization to diverse Internet or IoT traffic scenarios.